NEW YORK - Capital One Financial Corp

 In January, the firm, one of the largest issuers of MasterCard and Visa credit cards, posted disappointing quarterly results and forecast more credit losses in 2009 as debt-burdened American consumers struggle with the highest unemployment rates in 16 years.

-Capital One shares were down $1.97 at $10.14 in early afternoon trading, after sinking to their lowest level since July 1996.
-The stock has dropped 69 percent this year, compared with a 45 percent decline in the KBW Bank Index <.BKX>.
+Capital One shares were down $2.12 to $9.99 in early afternoon trading.
+The stock has dropped 65 percent this year, compared with a 45 percent decline in the KBW Bank Index <.BKX>.